-- The exam will take place on a computer.
+- The exam will be an auto-multiple-choice exam on paper (as last year).
 Please inform us about any special request regarding a disability.

 - For programming background, we recommend knowing Python.
 For those without experience in it, check out this Python tutorial.

-- The files are password protected.
+- Access to the files and Zoom calls and recordings of the tutorial and Q&A are password protected.
 To obtain the password you need to be inside the ETH network and click here.
 To establish a VPN connection click here.